lightbend-labs/dbuild/RELEASING.md

 Do not try to publish snapshots to Sonatype.
 Instead, add a custom version suffix (such as `-RC1`).

+If everything goes well, tag the release and push the tag to GitHub.
+Also update CHANGELOG.md and publish the website (see below).

 ## Publishing (locally)

 You can publish a test version locally to any directory of your choice, by using: